 We also maintain a list of cemeteries and basic contact information.
 If you manage a cemetery please take a moment to fill out our online contact form so our information is up to date.
 You can use this excel spreadsheet template to submit burial information.

-Cemeteries can submit their records in excel format to Amy Barry.
+Cemeteries should submit their records in excel format to Amy Barry.

 *Please note: If you find an error in the database, please contact the cemetery to make the correction in the official record.
 We do not maintain their files and each cemetery sexton has different policies related to updates.